A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Introduction

-There exist guidelines and coding standards for different programming languages, such as the Google Java Style Guide\footnote{\url{https://google.github.io/styleguide/javaguide.html}} for the Java language, which describes good practices and well-accepted conventions on how to write code.
+There exist guidelines and coding standards for different programming languages, such as the Google Java Style Guide\footnote{\url{https://google.github.io/styleguide/javaguide.html}, last access May 22, 2023.} for the Java language, which describe good practices and well-accepted conventions on how to write code.
 However, these guides are built based on the intuition and experience of the developers that elaborate them.
 In fact, \textit{what makes the code more legible or readable is an open question}.
 Researchers have conducted empirical studies to compare different but functionally equivalent ways of writing code in terms of their legibility and readability.
 For instance, \cite{Miara1983} compared different levels of indentation (zero, two, four, and six spaces), and \cite{Binkley2013} investigated the usage of camel case vs. underscore for identifier names.
 These studies provide insight into the influence of different formatting elements on code legibility, but they are parts of a bigger whole that is still unclear.
-This paper aims to provide a more comprehensive view of our knowledge about the impact of different formatting elements on code legibility.

-We examine empirical studies performed by researchers with human subjects aiming to find which formatting alternatives are the best for the \textbf{legibility} of source code.
-We conduct a systematic literature review that, from an initial set of 2,843 documents, analyzes 12 papers.
-We select papers that directly compare alternative formatting elements and styles at the source code level and organize them through a card sorting process.
-Finally, for each formatting alternative, we examine the findings reported by the primary studies considering two aspects of human-centric studies that evaluate code legibility: the activities performed by human subjects (which relate to the cognitive skills required from them) and the response variables employed by the researchers to collect data from the studies~\citep{oliveira2020}.
+In this paper, we aim to provide a more comprehensive view of the existing knowledge about the impact of different formatting elements on code legibility.
+To do so, we examined empirical studies performed by researchers with human subjects aiming to find which formatting alternatives are the best for the \textbf{legibility} of source code.
+We conducted a systematic literature review that, from an initial set of \nbPapersFromAllEnginesAndSnowball documents, analyzes \nbPapersFinalSelectionAndSnowball papers.
+We selected papers that directly compared alternative levels of formatting elements and organized them through a card-sorting process.
+Finally, for each formatting element, we examined the findings reported by the primary studies considering two aspects of human-centric studies that evaluate code legibility: the activities performed by human subjects (which relate to the cognitive skills required from them) and the response variables employed by the researchers to collect data from the studies~\citep{oliveira2020}.